-What Is a Home Energy Audit
+What Is a Home Energy Audit?

 Benefits of a Home Energy Audit

-A few of the benefits of a home energy audit include:
+Some of the benefits of a home energy audit include:

-Learning How Efficient Your Home Is
+Recognizing How Efficient Your Home Is

-Making Energy-Efficient Upgrades
+Making Energy-Efficient Updates

-Enhancing Health and Safety
+Improving Health and Safety

-Raising Your Home’s Retail Value
+Adding to Your Home’s Retail Value

-How to Complete an Energy Audit of Your Home
+How to Do an Energy Audit of Your Home

 - Inspect insulation.
 If your home is older, it could mean your insulation is too.
 If you can see the joists, you likely need more insulation.